Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 At Sarah's order and Abraham's agreement, Hagar did lay with Abraham and she became pregnant with a son.
-Before the baby was born, Hagar ran away on her own because she felt mistreated.
-God sent her back to be under authority to Sarah with a promise that her son, Ishmael, would become a nation.
+Before the baby was born, Hagar ran away on her own because Sarah mistreated her to the point of Hagar not being able to take it any longer.
+God sent her back to be under Sarah's authority.

-Twenty-five years later, God opened Sarah's womb and gave her a male child just as He had promised her.
-After the birth of Sarah’s own child, Isaac, she told Abraham to send Hagar and Ishmael away.
+Hagar gave birth to Ishmael to be Abraham and Sarah's son, but he was not the son God promised them.
+God later opened Sarah's womb and gave her a male child just as He had promised her.
+Then Sarah told Abraham to send Hagar and Ishmael away.

 What Abraham Did to Hagar